aws-samples/aws-scps-with-terraform/README.md

 ### Deploy SCPs
 1. Drag + drop your SCP `json` templates in the correct directory in `policies`.
 2. Initialize the directory and apply.

-... thats it.
-The module does the undifferentiated heavy lifting and applies it to the specified OUs.

 ## Example SCPs